HeikoBlomenkamp/100-days-of-linux/r2-log.md

 thinkpython2: Added a link to the Think Python source diff file; deleted print statement comment in the main/s01_05_00_01.py source code.

 ### R2D11
+thinkperl: Modified the formatting of recent text; modified the challenge counter; deleted a comment in main/s01_05_00_01.pl source code.

+### R2D12